-The competition for a summer internship can be intense, and it may be difficult to land your first choice.
+The competition for a summer internships can be intense, and it may be difficult to land your first choice.
 So why not expand your options by completing an internship during the school year?
 With the credits you earn during the JBS summer program, you’ll be able to take some time during the fall or spring semester to work or to complete an internship.
 You can also take the experience you gain in a JBS and use that to land your dream internship!

 All students must fulfill Brandeis’s academic requirements in order to graduate.
-As a participant in JBS, you’ll find that you can easily meet some of these requirements while also engaging in this unique academic experience.
+As a participant in JBS, you’ll find that you can easily meet some of these requirements while engaging in this unique academic experience.
 It’s the best of both worlds!
-And, by fulfilling your requirements now, you’ll free up time for electives or internships later.
+And, by fulfilling your requirements now, you’ll free up time for electives, internships or study abroad later.

 As a JBS student, you have greater control over the course of your academic career.
 With built-in time for fieldwork and internships, and with greater opportunity to explore courses that truly interest you, you can make the most of your time at Brandeis.
 They key is, it’s up to you!